 - Frozen shoulder

 - Carpal tunnel syndrome

 - Loss of vision as a circumstance of vertebral artery compression

-Anterior scalene syndrome produced due to the compression of the plexus and the subclavian artery is diagnosed by Adson’s sign whereas the costoclavicular syndrome is caused by the narrowing and compression of structures between the clavicle and the first rib.
+An anterior scalene syndrome produced due to the compression of the plexus and the subclavian artery is diagnosed by Adson’s sign, whereas the costoclavicular syndrome is caused by the narrowing and compression of structures between the clavicle and the first rib.
 It is diagnosed with the costoclavicular maneuver.

-Adson’s sign is the loss of the radial pulse when head is rotated toward the ipsilateral side with neck extension and deep inspiration.
-If it is negative, TOS still can’t be ruled out because many people with outlet obstruction may still present with a positive Adson’s sign.
+Adson’s sign is the loss of the radial pulse when the head is rotated toward the ipsilateral side with neck extension and deep inspiration.
+If it is negative, TOS still cannot be ruled out because many people with outlet obstruction may still present with a positive Adson’s sign.

 Intramuscular steroid injection settles the inflammation and pain in the muscle.

-Surgical management has more chances of success in thoracic outlet syndrome.
+Surgical management has a greater chance of success in TOS.
 First rib resection or cervical rib removal can be done if structures are compressed against the rib.
-Scalene muscle is removed in patients in whom neurovascular structures are compressed along the scalene muscle.
+The scalene muscle is removed in patients in whom neurovascular structures are compressed along the scalene muscle.